 While the number one priority for students is their academic experience, more than 130 Registered Student Organizations enrich and enhance their extracurriculuar and college experience.
 For example, Battle of the Valleys is a fund-raising competition between SVSU and intra-state rival Grand Valley State University.
-In 2014, SVSU raised $32,294 for the Cory Rivard Jr. Promise Foundation!
+In 2016, SVSU raised $26,000 for Hidden Harvest!

 Some $17.3 million in new construction was added to the campus in 2009.
 The additions include a new University Health Center (a joint venture with Covenant HealthCare, $2.6 million); Living Center Southwest ($11.7 million) and an addition to the Arbury Fine Arts Center ($2.9 million).